 Is there a difference between CPA, ICAA and IPA?

 Absolutely.
-Depending on what type of accounting you are hoping to practice, you will choose to apply to one or more of these bodies.
-The majority of accounting bodies however, are seeking individuals who are already, or who seek to become, CPA or CA qualified.
-IPA is much smaller and tailor their approach towards public practice accountancy.
+Depending on what type of accounting you are hoping to practise, you will choose to apply to one or more of these bodies.
+The majority of accounting bodies, however, are seeking individuals who are already, or who seek to become, CPA or CA-qualified.
+IPA is much smaller and tailors its approach towards public practice accountancy.

-Members of CPA Australia are known as Chartered Professional Accountants.
+Members of CPA Australia are known as Certified Practising Accountants.
 Suited towards those looking for a broad focus on many varied accounting skills, such as costing, production, marketing and planning.

 Members of the ICAA are known as Chartered Accountants (CA).
 The course is suited to those looking to specialise in a particular technical function and the content is geared heavily toward auditing and tax matters.
 This is the preferred accreditation of the big four professional service firms (KPMG, Deloitte, PWC, Ernst & Young).